PennyLaneAI/qml/glossary/quantum_feature_map.rst

     :target: javascript:void(0);

-For some more detailed examples of quantum feature maps, see the entry for `quantum embeddings
-</glossary/quantum_embeddings/>`_, and the key reference by `Schuld &
-Killoran (2018) <https://arxiv.org/abs/1803.07128>`_.
+For some more detailed examples of quantum feature maps, see the entry for :doc:`quantum embeddings </glossary/quantum_embedding>`, and the key reference by `Schuld & Killoran (2018) <https://arxiv.org/abs/1803.07128>`_.